 Skates and skating are not permitted anywhere inside park boundaries.
 This includes Fort Sumter, the Fort Sumter Visitor Education Center at Liberty Square, the ferry to Fort Sumter, Liberty Square park, Fort Moultrie, and the Fort Moultrie Visitor Center.
 This restriction includes, but is not limited to, skateboards, roller skates, inline skates, and skate shoes such as Heelys.

-For additional policies please reference the Superintendent's Compendium.
+For additional policies please reference the Laws and Policies.